Sample Weighting

 Jackknife (JK)

 Jackknife forms replicates by deleting one PSU within each stratum and re-weighting the remainder.
-Each stratum must have two ro more PSUs.
+Each stratum must have two or more PSUs.

 jk_sample = rep_sample.weighting.create_jk_wgts(rep_prefix="jk_rep_wgt")